 Q: How do I complete the Entrance Counseling and Master Promissory Note (MPN)?

-A: To complete the Entrance Counseling and Master Promissory Note (MPN), go to the Federal Student Aid website and sign in using your FSA ID and social security number.
+A: To complete the Entrance Counseling and Master Promissory Note (MPN), go to the Federal Student Aid website and sign in using your FSA ID.
 The Direct Loan Entrance Counseling and MPN are good for 10 years after you sign them.